-‘Dirt is more valuable than this building’: A civic group ponders if Seattle is already history
+Maybe saving our city’s funkiness is a Seattle lost cause

 Steve Hall is trying to save historic Belltown.
 But sometimes the buildings themselves are getting in the way.

 “How do you save funkiness?
-Can you save the historic business in a building that’s not so architecturally grand?” says Hall, of the group Friends of Historic Belltown. (fretting motto: “Is Belltown history?”)
+Can you save the historic business in a building that’s not so architecturally grand?” says Hall, of the group Friends of Historic Belltown.
+(Fretting motto: “Is Belltown history?”)

 “We’re finding Seattle has no answers to these questions.”